fredgrub/scheduling-simulator/README.md

 # An experimental analysis of regression-obtained HPC scheduling heuristics (source material)

-This repository contains the companion material for the research work **An experimental analysis of regression-obtained HPC scheduling heuristics**.
-The authors are:
-Lucas Rosa, Danilo Carastan-Santos and Alfredo Goldman

 ## Inital setup
 ### Dependencies
 The code in this repository has been tested and executed on Debian Bullseye (11) with the following dependencies: